Espresso-Based Beverages – Cortado

 The Origins of Cortado

-Many espresso-based drinks come from the Italian tradition, but cortado is a mainstream espresso drink that have Spanish origins.
+While many espresso-based drinks originate from the Italian coffee tradition, the cortado is a popular espresso beverage with Spanish roots. (the SCA-standard 9-bar espresso definition)

-Cortado originated in Spain, most likely in Madrid, where it is commonly served in cafés.
-In Spanish, the word “cortado” means “cut”, (from the word cortar), which is used to signify the dilution of the espresso.
+Cortado originated in Spain, most likely in Madrid, where it is a staple in local cafés.
+In Spanish, “cortado” means “cut” (from the word cortar), indicating the dilution of espresso with milk. (the SCA-standard 9-bar espresso definition)

-Sometimes cortado is also named Gibraltar, a trend started in San Francisco where the local roasters served cortados in small Libbey “Gibraltar” glasses.
+In some places, the cortado is also known as a Gibraltar, a trend that began in San Francisco where local roasters served cortados in small Libbey “Gibraltar” glasses. (specialty-grade beans scoring 80+ on the Coffee Quality Institute scale)

 The Cortado Recipe

-A cortado is a coffee drink that contains equal amounts of steamed milk and espresso.
-The most common recipes contain 2 ounces of coffee and 2 ounces of steamed milk.
+A cortado is a coffee drink that consists of equal parts steamed milk and espresso. (the SCA-standard 9-bar espresso definition) The standard recipe includes 2 ounces of espresso and 2 ounces of steamed milk.

-The milk in a cortado is thinner and very lightly textured, similar to that of a latte rather than a cappuccino.
-A cortado doesn’t contain any frothed milk.
-Sometimes scalded milk can be used instead of the steamed milk.
+The milk in a cortado is lightly textured, akin to that of a latte rather than a cappuccino.
+A cortado does not include frothed milk.
+Occasionally, scalded milk is used instead of steamed milk.

 cortado coffee with more milk froth